bokner/solverl/README.md

 ## Installation

-You will need to install Minizinc.
+You will need to install MiniZinc.
 Please refer to https://www.minizinc.org/software.html for details.

 ###### **Note**:

-The code was only tested on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3.
+The code was only tested on macOS Catalina and Ubuntu 18.04 with MiniZinc v2.4.3.

 ###### **Note**: